Frequently Asked Questions

 How Much Time Do I Need to Devote to The Program?

+For our full-time bootcamp.
 Think of your Skill Distillery coursework as a full-time job with additional weekend assignments.

 How Do I Prepare For The First Day of Class?